 Figure 6.1.1.3.3-1: Discreet listening of target initiated private call

 The procedure is similar if the target of the discreet listening is the recipient of the private call.

+If the target initiated the private call, the discreet listening call request may include the client ID associated with the MC service client on which the target initiates the call.
+If the target receives a request for a private call, the discreet listening call request may include the client ID(s) of the MC service clients on which the private call request is received.

 NOTE: If the MC service server does not receive the 'discreet listening call response' for any reason, the call should still proceed so that the requirement that the call is not affected and the target user is not aware of the discreet listening process is satisfied.